akahard2dj/TelegramMinerMonitor/README.md

-# Monitoring of minging a cryptocurrency by TelegramBot
+# Monitoring of mining a cryptocurrency by TelegramBot
 This monitoring program is aim to manage miners remotely.

 This program is based on python3.5 and the used library and the openapi is below a list

 - target OS
-    - Ubuntua
+    - Ubuntu
 - Required system variable in .profile
     - OTP_CODE
     - MPH_APIKEY